 Open Scholarship

-This site is a hub to support University of Melbourne students and academics in exploring the ways in which they can apply open practice to their teaching and research.
+This site is a hub to support University of Melbourne students and staff in exploring open scholarship.
+It unpacks some of the ways in which open practices can be built into teaching and research.

 Open Access